 One of the highlights in Namibia was Sossesvlei, Dead Vlei and Dune 45 in the Nambi/Naukluft National Park.
 Since going to Tunisia in Grade 12, I have had a soft spot for sand dunes.
-In fact, they are my favourite thing in nature, although I can’t explain why.
+In fact, they are my favourite natural formation, although I can’t explain why.
 We climbed the “famous” Dune 45 for sunrise – not an easy climb at any time but was made harder by the fact that the wind was blowing the fine sand around like mad.
 The sand was crazy – everyone on the tour breathed in a lung full of sand and was hacking for a few days but worse still, the sand wrecked my camera.
 Completely and totally.
 The gears stopped working and the zoom no longer retracted.
 However, even this sad event couldn’t take away from the brilliance of the rest of the day.
 This involved a desert hike lead by Yuri, a tiny Japanese guide who was the most animated guide I have ever had.
 She would bound through the desert finding us interesting things to taste, and bugs to touch.
 She wanted us to get a dramatic view of Dead Vlei (an old dried up lakebed with 1000 year dead trees) and coaxed us into a hard scamper up a steep dune rather than a casual meander around it.
 Dead Vlei was amazing.
 I’m not sure what it was about it but I could have spent hours there.
 Sadly, the German efficiency on our tour sent us back to the truck after only a half an hour.

 Next was Swakopmund and sandboarding.
 As beginners, Jon and I left something to be desired as evidence by the free DVD included in the tour price… at the DVD screening we watched as the snowboarders smoothly cruised down the dune while Jon and I, the only skiiers, stumbled and fell, our bodies contorted in awkward positions all the way down, every single run.
 However, when it came to “lie down sandboarding,” (basically tobogganing) I held the speed record of 76 km per hour for most of the morning!
 It was totally exhilarating.
-We still need to rip some pictures from the DVD so sorry, no sandboarding pics yet!

 The saddest thing about Swakopmund was the loss of our two closest friends, killed in a horrible sandboarding accident.
 Just kidding, both Jodie and Kieran had booked a seven day tour that ended there.
 From there on in it was us, a Swedish family, a Basque couple, a Belgian couple and eleven Germans.
 This may have been the most efficient tour group ever.